Oil firms start U.S. Gulf evacuations due to weather

 Mexico's state oil monopoly Pemex said it was monitoring the weather but not yet taking any emergency or precautionary steps.

-The U.S. National Hurricane Centre gives the disturbance, which would be called Lee if it becomes a tropical storm, a 30 percent chance of becoming a tropical cyclone in the next 48 hours, but said it could develop further when it reaches the western Gulf.
+The U.S. National Hurricane Center gives the disturbance, which would be called Lee if it becomes a tropical storm, a 60 percent chance of becoming a tropical cyclone in the next 48 hours, but said it could develop further when it reaches the western Gulf.

 U.S.-regulated areas of the Gulf of Mexico roughly account for 30 percent of U.S. oil production and 12 percent of natural gas output, according to the U.S. Bureau of Ocean Energy Management.